Howard Felsher: Quiz show scandal

-As producer of the TV game show Tic Tac Dough, Felsher was in charge of all aspects of production including choosing contestants.
+As producer of the TV game show Tic Tac Dough for Jack Barry - Dan Enright productions, Felsher was in charge of all aspects of production including choosing contestants.
 Sixteen-year-old Kirsten Falke auditioned as a folk singer, but became a contestant on the show.
 Felsher provided the young singer with answers and hints to win on the show and promised to showcase her singing talent.
 "I botched it up", reported Kirsten.
 She requested her categories in the wrong order and walked away with $800.

 A grand jury subpoenaed Falke to testify and Felsher implored her to lie.
 Felsher admitted to congressmen that he urged roughly 30 former show contestants and all of his production staff to lie to the grand jury and that he had lied under oath himself.
 Felsher estimated that about 75% of Tic Tac Dough nighttime shows had been rigged.
 Felsher was fired by NBC.

 Personal life

 Felsher has a son, Andrew Felsher, who has also directed a number of game shows, and currently is an executive at RTL Group, which is the successor company to the Goodson-Todman production company where his shows were produced.

 Felsher died on July 23, 2018, at the age of 90.